 Choose a Huatulco sightseeing cruise with hotel pickup and drop-off included.

 Bring enough food, water, and supplies for a day at the beach, as there are no amenities here.

 Remember to bring sun protection and plenty of water, as the beach offers little shade.

 How to Get There

 Organo Bay is best visited by boat from Santa Cruz, and the ride takes about 10 minutes.
 To get there by vehicle, it’s about a 20-minute walk from the main road.
 For a real adventure, consider renting a motorbike or ATV to traverse the rough terrain.

 Organo Bay is lovely year-round and receives a lot fewer visitors than many beaches in the area.
 Winter in Huatulco is typically dry and sunny, while wet weather is likely from May to October and can pose challenges for divers or those trying to access the bay by vehicle.

-If you are interesting in diving in Huatulco, Órgano Bay is a great place to learn.
-Beginner divers will appreciate its shallow slope, making it ideal for check-out dives.
-Depending on weather conditions, more experienced divers may explore a shipwreck, underwater ridges, and volcanic rock.
-Pay attention to the rock formations in the area; they are often referred to as “the faces in the rocks,” a natural phenomenon that occurs where the rocks protrude, giving rise to belief they look like faces.
+If you’re interested in scuba diving in Huatulco, Organo Bay is a great place to learn.
+Beginner divers will appreciate its shallow slope, while more experienced divers can explore a shipwreck, underwater ridges, and volcanic rock.
+The bay’s unique rock formations are often referred to as “the faces in the rocks.”